maximelamure/rest.li/docs/testsuite_overview.md

 the provided Java TestNG tests.
 It will also explain how to expand the Rest.li Test Suite Specification.

 #### How to Add a New Language
-If you would like to add tests for a new language, refer to [How to Add a New Language to the Test Suite](testsuite_new_language.md).
+If you would like to add tests for a new language, refer to [How to Add Tests in a New Language](testsuite_new_language.md).
 This is a more involved process that requires understanding the spec.
 It will be helpful to go over the Design and Code Structure section of this document first.